elastickent/talks/bsides_lv_2019/Readme.md

 Log into your Elastic [Cloud Kibana](https://cloud.elastic.co/login) instance.

+->Select the 'K' icon at the far left corner of Kibana.

-Select the ‘Add Security Data’.
+->Select ‘Add Security Data’.

-Select Auditbeat
+->Select Auditbeat

-Under ‘Getting Started’, select ‘DEB’
+->Under ‘Getting Started’, select ‘DEB’

-Follow the install instructions to download and install with the dbkg.
+Follow the install instructions to download and install with the dbkg only.

 __Do not manually edit the auditbeat.yml as instructed in Kabana.__